cameronpresley/blog/docs/resume.md

 ## About Me

-I've been a software engineer for over a decade and in leadership for about half as long.
-I pride myself in helping the team be successful while maintaining my technical aptitude as I don't believe you can be a technical leader without being in the the details with your team.
+I've been a software engineer for over a decade and in leadership for over five years.
+I pride myself in helping the team be successful while maintaining my technical aptitude as I don't believe you can be a technical leader without the ability to be in the work with your team.

-When it comes to strengths, I have two.
-First, if I understand a concept, I can explain it to anyone as I'm great at tailoring the messaging to my audience.
-With this strength, I'm great at coaching others and I have a track record of growing interns to associate to mid-level.
+One of my greatest strengths is that I can explain anything to anyone, tailoring my message to be effective with my audience.
+With this ability, I'm a natural coach and as such, have grown many engineers from intern->associate->mid->senior.

-Second, I excel at looking at a process, understanding the goal, and then fine tuning so that everything is better.
+Another strength of mine is that Second, I excel at looking at a process, understanding the goal, and then fine tuning so that everything is better.
 This can be how a team approaches work, our development lifecycle, how we interact with clients, etc...
 Because of this strength, I can level up a group quickly because I can amplify our strengths and make the weaknesses a non-issue.

 I enjoy learning new technology and I have a track record of picking up new technologies on the fly to accomplish new tasks.